Streams (Yuma Uesaka and Marilyn Crispell album): Reception

 In a review for All About Jazz, John Sharpe wrote: "Uesaka's writing provides attractive frameworks within which the pair can interact...
 Even on the most animated numbers, Crispell balances control and expression, to keep within the parameters of the composition...
 Uesaka shows that he has arrived with a mature conception, and the tools to execute it, all promising more to savour in the future."

 Tyran Grillo, writing for The New York City Jazz Record, commented: "this meeting of minds is about connecting moments as one would a constellation: each piece is minimally indicative of its title and, over time, seems to take on those characteristics as if by default."
 He praised the musicians' "willingness to move wherever the winds of inspiration blow—this, despite the through-written nature of every melody Uesaka offers on the altar of improvisation."

-The Big Takeover's Michael Toland stated: "the pair balance composition with improvisation, elegant lyricism with jagged chaos... there's little doubt you'll be happy to float along these Streams."
+The Big Takeovers Michael Toland stated: "the pair balance composition with improvisation, elegant lyricism with jagged chaos... there's little doubt you'll be happy to float along these Streams."

 In an article for Making A Scene, Jim Hynes remarked: "Streams... is 'out there' but much of it is accessible enough to warrant listens from those who love improvisational work and are not necessarily avant-garde devotees...
 Crispell and Uesaka play brilliantly.
 It's all here – lyricism, angular rhythms, judicious use of space, tension, calm.
 Listen freely and often."

 Writing for Jazz Trail, Filipe Freitas called the album "an explorative duo session that merges their modern free universes," and commented: "Although belonging to different generations, the musicians display a formidable sense of unity that makes their music a genuine pleasure to listen to...
 Don't sleep on this record because there's plenty of detail to be admired and enough sagacity and enchantment to make it notable."

 Eyal Hareuveni of Salt Peanuts wrote: "Streams is intimate and meditative, intellectual but emotive, and clearly a highly poetic and spiritual musical meeting of kindred spirits...
 The title of the album reflects the essence of this meeting.
 An organic and subtle flow of sounds, silences, ideas and gestures."

 Reviewing the album for Jazz Word, Ken Waxman remarked: "the intersections move closer to Chamber Jazz feeling with extended ballad-like changes on some tracks and straight-ahead elaborations on others.
 Still enough sound shards and bent notes are emphasized to keep the program fluid, accurate and innovative."